Git Triangular Workflow - @{push} branches

 The Problem

-2. Make changes, run tests, commit changes:
+Make changes, run tests-

-4. Raise a PR in the GitHub/GitLab UI.
+Raise a PR in GitHub-

-6. PR is merged in the GitHub UI.
+PR is merged in GitHub-

-7. Delete the remote and local branches:
+Delete the remote and local branchesgit push -d fork my-feature

-git push fork :my-feature && git branch -d my-feature
+git branch -d my-feature

 If you've used this for a while, you might notice there's a bit of a problem here, in that there are really two different upstream branches you care about for a Pull Request branch:

-2. The branch you want to push to (i.e. fork/my-feature).
+2. The PR Branch: the branch you want to push to (fork/my-feature).

 By setting @{upstream} to the branch you want to push to, you lose the ability to easily have the branch also track the branch it will end up being merged into.